If you ask 10 different farmers which is the best breed of cattle, or any other type of livestock, to keep, you’ll get 10 different answers.

 For some, that might sound very longwinded, but watching changes gradually take effect and seeing how the offspring of different breed mixes perform is captivating, to me anyway!
 We’ve watched some dramatic changes in the last 5 years in our herd, as two breeds which were completely new to us were added; Lincoln Red cows, which are quickly building in numbers here, and the latest change, a Bazadaise (pronounced Baz-A-Day) Bull.

-Keep an eye out on here to find out more about these two breeds, as I introduce them in the next post and tell you why these two polar opposites have ended up being a part of our farm.
+To find out more about these two breeds and why these two polar opposites have ended up being a part of our farm, here is part 2, introducing the Teddy Bears and the Body Builder.